Bankers' Books Evidence Act, 1891

-Bankers' Books Evidence Act, 1891 is an act in India dating from the British colonial rule, that is still in force largely unchanged.
+The Bankers' Books Evidence Act, 1891 is an act in India dating from the British colonial rule, that is still in force until 2026 largely unchanged.
+The Act is going to be replaced with the Bankers' Books Evidence Act, 2026 with effect from 01st October 2026.

 History

 In the late 19th century, the banking industry in India was a rapidly developing industry.
 Every year, new banks were being established, some by Indian businessmen, and others by mostly European owners.
 The main question which arose was whether the rules of evidence in Indian banking would be governed by British legislation, as India was then a British colony.
-As a result, it was decide to adapt and adopt the Bankers' Books Evidence Act, 1879 of the British Parliament to Indian banking.
+As a result, it was decide to adapt and adopt the Bankers' Books Evidence Act 1879 (42 & 43 Vict. c.
+11) of the British Parliament to Indian banking.
 The Indian Bankers' Books Evidence Act, 1891 was therefore enacted and continues to be in force to the present day.

 Tenets and precepts

 The main tenets and precepts of the Act are that whenever any bank or banker is compelled to provide evidence to a court or judge, the original documents need not be produced and that a copy of the original documents are sufficient for legal purposes.

 Today, the Act is also in force in the former British colonies of Pakistan and Bangladesh, which were formerly ruled as parts of undivided India.